In this article

 - Pulls upcoming posts from my content queue

-- Checks historical engagement data from my spreadsheet
+- Checks past engagement data from my spreadsheet

 - Schedules via Buffer API

 Pro tip: Start simple.
 Get the basic scheduling working before adding the AI optimization layer.
-If you want the complete step-by-step tutorial for building this from scratch, check out my guide on how to automate social media posts with AI.
+If you want the step-by-step build, see how to automate social media posts with AI.

 Workflow 3: Trending Topics Monitor